lazer1988/test-web/README.md

 run `npm install` to install all dependencies

-create `environment.ts` from `/src/app/environment/environment.prod.ts` and change apiURL to your local server
+create `environment.ts` from `/src/app/environment/environment.prod.ts` and change apiURL (domain) to your local server

 `ng serve` will run local server [localhost:4200](http://localhost:4200) by default where you can get this test task